Clicking on the following links or images will take you to the various DC super-hero comic collections covered in this section:

 One of DC’s most intriguing heroes Elongated Man made his debut in the early 1960s as a supporting character in Flash comics, but eventually he became a regular backup feature in Detective Comics.
 The Elongated Man was one of the first DC heroes to reveal his secret identity to the public, and he was also one of the first to get married.
 The mid-1960s saw the debut of the first junior super-hero team: the Teen Titans.
 Although it was a great concept for younger comic-book readers, the stories and art were mediocre, so the title was not very successful and did not last very long.
 However, the team was revived by writer Marv Wolfman and artist George Pérez in 1980 as the New Teen Titans.
 This reboot was highly successful and it made the New Teen Titans title the bestselling DC comic of its time.

 In addition to rejuvenating the Teen Titans, George Pérez and Marv Wolfman were also the creators of the landmark 1985-1986 graphic novel Crisis on Infinite Earths, which revamped the entire universe of DC super-heroes in one fell swoop.
-This broad-based rebooting of super-hero continuity became a regular feature in subsequent decades: among the more notable of these crossover storylines were Infinite Crisis (2005-2006) and Flashpoint (2011).
+This broad-based rebooting of super-hero continuity became a regular feature in subsequent decades: the most notable of these crossover storylines was Flashpoint (2011).
 Another comic-book phenomenon in the mid-1980s was the classic graphic novel Watchmen.
 The writing and art of the graphic novel (by Alan Moore and Dave Gibbons respectively) are truly stunning and make it a literary masterpiece.
 Along with Crisis on Infinite Earths, it was also one of the major comic-book milestones which marked the beginning of the Modern Age.